samiyeb/samiyeb/README.md

 Software Engineer
 -----------------

-A recent Computer Science graduate who have experience with C++, and Golang.
+A recent Computer Science graduate who has experience with C++, and Golang.
 As of now I'm currently eager to dive into Android Mobile Development!

 * 🌍  I'm based in United States
 * 🖥️  See my portfolio at [MyPortfolio](http://samiyeb.github.io/portfolio/)